-Cottesloe Beach has long been the strand of choice, with its creamy pavilion building facing out over a crescent of soft white sands, but the new place to be seen will be Scarborough, where the buttery sands will soon be backed by a brand new outdoor swimming pool, open 24 hours a day, in early 2018.
+Cottesloe Beach has long been the strand of choice, with its creamy pavilion building facing out over a crescent of soft white sands, but the new place to be seen will soon be Scarborough, where the buttery sands will be backed by a brand new outdoor swimming pool, open 24 hours a day, in early 2018.

 What a difference a year makes.
-In 2016 Perth has cut the ribbon on the much anticipated Elizabeth Quay development on the banks of the Swan River, as well as at the renovated State Buildings precinct.
-And Betty’s Jetty – as well as the fact that it would become the new place to see and be seen.
+Last year, Perth cut the ribbon on the much anticipated Elizabeth Quay development on the banks of the Swan River, as well as at the renovated State Buildings precinct.
+And Betty’s Jetty – as it is now affectionately known – has become the new place to see and be seen.

-It all happens at the Reveley, where a restaurant on the first floor offers city skyline and Swan River views over your Margaret River wagyu and Carnarvon pink snapper; come at sunset to watch it all light up around you.
+It all happens at the Reveley, where a restaurant on the first floor offers city skyline and Swan River views over your Margaret River wagyu and Carnarvon pink snapper.
+Come at sunset to watch it all light up around you.
 There’s a riverfront café on the ground floor too, and Henry’s Bar on the roof.

 More bars abound at the State Buildings, home to Petition, named for the lobbyists who used to line Barrack Street outside this nineteenth-century red-brick building when it was home to the state government.
 Today its grand halls and high ceilings are home to some of the city’s best new bars and restaurants.
 Try Petition Kitchen for local produce cooked by creative chef Jesse Blake or Long Chim for Thai street food from award-winning chef David Thompson.

 Perth’s port of Fremantle is also reinventing itself, and it’s worth the 30-minute metro journey out here for Bib and Tucker alone.
 Every dish is packed with flavour and texture.
-Here, the words “local produce” don’t just mean produce from WA, they mean Fremantle octopus and mushrooms grown in coffee grounds from Fremantle’s coffee shops.
+Here, the words “local produce” don’t just mean produce from WA; they mean Fremantle octopus and mushrooms grown in coffee grounds from Fremantle’s coffee shops.

-Start your evening talking wine with Parisien Thierry Rodari at his Whisper Wine Bar before moving on to a seat at the bar of Strange Company where the staff will whip you up something heady from the locally produced Hippocampus gin.
+Start your evening talking wine with Parisian Thierry Rodari at his Whisper Wine Bar, before moving on to a seat at the bar of Strange Company.
+The staff here will whip you up something heady from the locally produced Hippocampus gin.

 If a night out at the State Buildings is on the cards, you could book into the brand new COMO The Treasury, which occupies most of the building.
 The rooms here are sleek, with cream and taupe furnishings that let the historic building flaunt its tall windows and high ceilings.
 There’s even an indoor pool on the third floor, for a swim between the skyscrapers.

-In Fremantle, the new kid on the block is The Hougoumont where rooms are built in stacked shipping containers and called Staterooms – no prizes for guessing the theme here.
+In Fremantle, the new kid on the block is The Hougoumont, where rooms are built in stacked shipping containers and called Staterooms (no prizes for guessing the theme here).
 Far from cheesy though, it’s a chic place to stay.

-Explore more of Australia with the Rough Guide to Australia and see more information on Western Australia at westernaustralia.com.
+Explore more of Australia with The Rough Guide to Australia and see more information on Western Australia at westernaustralia.com.
 Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to buy travel insurance before you go.